fa-se/llm-paper-recommendation-summarization/README.md

 Developed during my master's thesis at TU Berlin, this library provides an end-to-end RAG pipeline for paper recommendation and summarization.
-Its purpose is to assist researches in staying up-to-date with the latest research in their field.
+Its purpose is to assist researchers in staying up-to-date with the latest research in their field.
 As such, it is focused on the discovery of new research, using [OpenAlex](https://openalex.org/) as a data source.

 From a free-form text description (FFTD) of a research interest, the system retrieves a set of candidate papers from